PatrickBD/Java_Crawler/README.md

 # Java_Crawler
-A Java Web Crawler: A collaborative work between PatrickBD and Ang101.
+A Java Web Crawlers: A collaborative work between PatrickBD and Ang101.

+---Joke Crawler---
+Joke crawle goes through laughfactory.com and collects every joke on the site and outputs them to a CSV file with category, likes, dislikes, and a 0-1 precentage score for likes.